Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Dirac operators and Dirac cohomology: Revisited

-This problem leads to an alternative formulation of Dirac cohomology, which aligns with the previously defined Dirac cohomology when restricted to unitarizable supermodules.
-The underlying concept and construction trace back to \cite{pandzic2010dirac}.
-In a similar vein to \cite{pandzic2010dirac}, we construct a functor, also referred to as \emph{Dirac cohomology}, which admits a right adjoint and coincides with $\DC(\cdot)$ when restricted to unitarizable $\gg$-supermodules.
-The right adjoint is termed \emph{Dirac induction}.
+This motivates an alternative definition of Dirac cohomology, which agrees with the classical one on unitarizable supermodules.
+The construction goes back to \cite{pandzic2010dirac}.
+Following \cite{pandzic2010dirac}, we define a functor, again called \emph{Dirac cohomology}, which admits a right adjoint, called \emph{Dirac} induction, and coincides with $\DC(\cdot)$ on the subcategory of unitarizable supermodules.